varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 transaction.
 For example, if a header appears multiple times in a client request, the first occurrence is logged in client mode, while in backend mode the last occurrence is logged.

+Prior to 7.7, formats %{X}i and %{X}o used to include header fields populated from VCL.
+Consider %{VCL_Log:key}x instead to capture data from VCL transactions.

 EXAMPLE
 =======